leekevinyg/edison/README.md

 Plays or pauses the video in the current tab.
 Example: Just say "Play" or "Pause" when viewing a video.

-The following commands are specific to Netflix:

-- **Rewind**
-Rewinds the current Netflix title by 10 seconds.
-Example: Just say "Rewind" when viewing a Netflix title.

-- **Skip**
-Fast forwards the Netflix title by 10 seconds.
-Example: Just say "Skip" when viewing a Netflix title.

 - **Focus Next Tab**
 Navigates to the next tab